benjaminmbrown/private-ethereum-network/private-eth-network/README.md

  For geth:

- ` geth attach ipc:[your/path/to/geth.ipc]`
+ Run `geth attach ipc:[your/path/to/geth.ipc]`

+ ## Start mist using your private chain/network

  Then start MIST attached via RPC to your geth instance, open a new terminal window and enter:

-`/Applications/Mist.app/Contents/MacOs/Mist --rpc /your/path/to/geth.ipc`
+ Run `/Applications/Mist.app/Contents/MacOs/Mist --rpc /your/path/to/geth.ipc`

 If you have Sierra (10.12.2) it was reported that you need to open MIST with a command similar to this:

-`open -a /applications/mist.app/contents/macos/mist --args --rpc /path/to/geth.ipc`
+Run `open -a /applications/mist.app/contents/macos/mist --args --rpc /path/to/geth.ipc`

  After that command MIST open up should load with your private network.